- 06 Dec 2022

 To include companies based on your ideal customer profile, add filters to the Filter by demographics panel.

-You can add multiple location filters by selecting Add another location.
+You can filter company headquarter locations by global region using the corresponding checkboxes, or add local region filters by selecting Add another location.

 Filter by activity

 Use the criteria in the Filter by Organizational Activity panel to find companies that generated specific signal types, are in a particular Buying Stage, or have a minimum Activity Level.
-You can also refine signals that include other products in your category, such as Alternatives and Compare pageviews, by searching for specific competitors.
+If your Buyer Intent subscription includes multiple categories, you can also search for and select specific categories to include.

 For more information on Buyer Intent signal types, refer to the Signal types section.